 A great advantage of real-time data is seeing shifts in customer desires and needs as they happen.
 The approval processes and politics of large businesses mentioned above affect these organizations' ability to identify and adjust to changing or rising customer needs quickly.
 As an SMB, your flexibility gives you the opportunity to rapidly determine if a new product or shift in focus is required to meet those needs and get that solution out into the market while your competition is still in the discussion stages.
 Agility allows you to be constantly on the move when it comes to knowing and meeting customer demands.

 Using Small Data

 Although "big data' seems to be the focus when it comes to informing better business decisions, there are disadvantages to using the same large quantities of information that your competitors use.
 You'll be working from the same data as the competition - and, more importantly, big data is not always accurate.
-As a small or medium-sized business, you can take advantage of what is sometimes called “small data” – a subset of information that comes directly from your known customers.
+As a small or medium-sized business, you can take advantage of what is sometimes called "small data" - a subset of information that comes directly from your known customers.
 This information, while smaller in scale, offers the kind of high-quality, accurate information that makes it possible to make even better decisions for your company.
 This "deeper" data also saves time, as you won't have to sort through the useless segments of big data from third parties.

 Being small doesn't have to be a disadvantage in business.
-In fact, with the right kind of data and agile processes to use it, you can succeed where your larger competitors simply cannot and use information to your advantage.
+In fact, with the right kind of data and agile processes to use, you can succeed where your larger competitors simply cannot and use the information to your advantage.

 Need Help Implementing These Ideas?

 Asymmetric, led by former Army Delta Force operator and corporate executive, Mark Hope, can help you implement these ideas in your business.
 You can contact Mark by email at email@example.com, or by telephone at +1 866-389-4746, or you can schedule a complimentary strategy discussion by clicking here.
 You can read all of his articles on Medium.